-Completed applications will be submitted to the IRB chair, Bob Kachelski, via email.
+Completed applications will be submitted to the IRB Chair ([email protected]), via email.
 For student research projects, the application must be submitted by the faculty advisor.

-Many research protocols may meet the definition of research, yet may be exempt.
-The CSB/SJU IRB committees' guidelines require that researchers who believe their study meets exempt criteria must submit an IRB application using the Exempt Form.
+Many research protocols that meet the definition of research in the federal regulations may be in one of the categories that are exempt from formal IRB review.
+The CSB/SJU IRB policies require that researchers who believe their study meets exempt criteria must submit an IRB application using the Exempt Form (Form 2).
 The application will be reviewed by the IRB chair to verify that the study meets the exempt criteria.

-Research with children, prisoners, and other "vulnerable" populations do NOT qualify for exemption.
+Most research with children, prisoners, and other "vulnerable" populations does NOT qualify for exemption.
 Research that may be considered exempt includes:

 - Surveys that are done in a completely anonymous manner